Jesus' Great Commission and Your Place In It

 Mark 16:15-16, 20 He said to them, “Go into all the world and preach the gospel to all creation.
 Whoever believes and is baptized will be saved, but whoever does not believe will be condemned… Then the disciples went out and preached everywhere, and the Lord worked with them and confirmed his word by the signs that accompanied it.

-• But there are many ways to be a fruitful participant in the Great Commission.
+- • But there are many ways to be a fruitful participant in Christ's Great Commission.
 I guarantee that you personally can become successfully involved in one or more of these.

 Psalm 68:11, NKJV The Lord gave the word; great was the company of those who proclaimed it.